Arziel1992/Z-S-Overview-Pack/DONORS.md

 - Another shout out to CCP devs on Slack for taking the time to chat and work with me in some simple yet needed changes to improve the Overview System!
 - And a special shout out to the players that thought we should be rewarded, thank you all very much!

+## Spiritual donors

+Some donors are brand new players, donating all their wallet.
+Truly appreciated but we shall not allow that!
+Your donation will be listed as spiritual and sent back with "a little extra" <3

+1. **Pedro Caminante** - 1.153.321 ISK (literally 1 day new player and donated all his ISK)

 ## Special donors

 Some donors are just special, either for the lol's, good times and/or donations we will always cherish the most!